Taxi

 Furthermore, taxis are often the only way of getting around once trains and buses stop operating around midnight, resulting in a sudden increase in their demand, especially on Friday and Saturday nights, when lines at taxi stands at train stations are not uncommon.

-Japan will lift its ban on ridesharing in April 2024, but the availability of ridesharing is expected to remain severely limited even after the end of the ban because of strict limitations on where, when and by whom such services can be offered.
-Consequently, rideshare apps in Japan can currently be used to hail only taxis rather than private cars, and the situation is not expected to change dramatically in the near future.
+Japan lifted its ban on ridesharing in April 2024, but strict limitations remain on where, when and by whom such services can be offered.
+Consequently, rideshare apps in Japan can currently be used to hail predominantly taxis.

 How to use a taxi

 To hail a taxi, either go to a taxi stand (usually located in front of train stations) or flag one down at a location where it is safe for it to stop.
 A plate on the dashboard in the lower corner of the windshield indicates whether a taxi is vacant or not.
 Usually, a red plate indicates that the taxi is vacant, while a green plate indicates the opposite (see illustration below).
 During the night a light on the roof of a taxi can indicate that the taxi is vacant.
-You can also call a taxi by phone, app or via your hotel reception; in large cities there is usually no additional charge for calling a taxi while in more rural areas a small fee may be charged.
+You can also call a taxi by phone, app or via your hotel reception; a small additional fee for calling a taxi may be charged.

 When you board a taxi, note that the vehicle's left rear door is opened and closed remotely by the driver.
 You are not supposed to open or close the door by yourself, except when using a different door.
 If you do not speak Japanese or if your destination is not well-known, it is recommended to provide your driver the address of your destination or point it out on a map, since the Japanese address system can be confusing even to local taxi drivers.

 Many taxis accept payment by credit card, and an increasing number accept payment by IC card, such as Suica.
 Stickers on the door often indicate accepted payment methods.
 When paying in cash, try to avoid paying small amounts with large bills.
-Tipping is not done in Japan.
+Tipping is not common.

 In some regions, especially popular tourist areas, taxis are available for charter as sightseeing taxis with the taxi driver doubling as the tour guide.
 Although the language barrier might be a problem, in some areas there are taxi drivers with foreign language skills or sightseeing taxi services targeted specifically at foreign tourists.
 Sightseeing taxis typically cost around 20,000 yen for three hours, but a variety of plans is often available.